allegro/bigflow/docs/technologies.md

 #### Labels

 The `table_labels` and `dataset_labels` parameters allows your workflow to create/overrides a label for a BigQuery table and dataset.
+On the first run tables are not created yet, so we can not create labels then.
+Labels are added on second and later run when tables are already created.

 ```python
 from bigflow.bigquery import DatasetConfig